-For additional information on the aggregate fees billed by the auditors to the Corporation, please refer to subsection "External Auditor Service Fees" of the section of the annual information form of Fiera Capital dated March 20, 2013 ("AIF") entitled "AUDIT COMMITTEE DISCLOSURE".
+For additional information on the aggregate fees billed by the auditors to the Corporation, please refer to subsection "External Auditor Service Fees" of the section of the annual information form of Fiera Capital dated March 19, 2014 for the financial year ended December 31, 2013 (the "AIF") entitled "AUDIT COMMITTEE DISCLOSURE".
 The AIF is available on SEDAR at www.sedar.com.